katerinanavab/webdocs/docs/unit01/notes102.md

 Whether it be IMDB's top 250 movies or the FBI's most wanted, lists are everywhere on the web and you are going to need one eventually in your webpages.

-Luckily, with HTML there are a couple of different types of lists at your disposal:
+Luckily, with HTML there are a couple of different types of lists at your disposal: unordered or ordered.

-- unordered list
-- ordered list

 ### Unordered Lists